Ana Bărbosu

+Ana Maria Bărbosu (born 26 July 2006) is a Romanian artistic gymnast.
+She won the bronze medal in the floor exercise at the 2024 Summer Olympics in Paris.
+She is also the 2025 European floor exercise champion and all-around bronze medalist.
+She is a six-time European junior champion, having won all junior events at the 2020 European Championships, including the team event.
+Bărbosu is also a three-time Romanian national all-around champion.

+Early life

+Bărbosu was born in Focșani in 2006.
+She took up gymnastics at age four.

+In June 2025 Bărbosu took the Baccalaureate exam where she scored the highest out of her entire high school class.

-Junior
+Junior gymnastics career

 2017

 Bărbosu competed in the Junior II Level 3 division at the 2017 Romanian Junior Championships, finishing fourth in the all-around.
 In event finals, she was fifth on vault and fourth on uneven bars, before she earned a silver medal on balance beam and a bronze medal on floor.

 2019

 Bărbosu opened her season at the domestic Petrom Cup in June, winning gold in the all-around ahead of Sabrina Voinea and Maria Ceplinschi.
 She then won gold in the Espoir division at the 2019 Romanian Junior Championships the following week, again ahead of Voinea and Amalia Petre in third.
 At the senior Championships in September, Bărbosu won bronze in the all-around and on floor, while also placing sixth on vault and balance beam and seventh on uneven bars.
 The following month, at the Romanian Individual Championships, she nearly swept the Espoir division, winning titles in the all-around and on every event but vault, where she won silver behind Voinea.

 Bărbosu made her junior international debut in November at the Swiss Cup in Wallisellen, where she won gold with the Romanian team and individually in the all-around.
 She finished in the top two on every event.
 Bărbosu competed at the Horizon Cup in Thessaloniki, Greece the following week, where she won the Espoir 2006 all-around title after posting the top score on every event but uneven bars.
 She finished her international season at Top Gym in Charleroi, Belgium at the end of the month, where the combined Romanian/Singaporean team finished fourth.
 Individually, Bărbosu won the silver medal in the all-around between Russians Vladislava Urazova and Elena Gerasimova.
 In event finals, she won silver on floor, bronze on beam, and tied for bronze on bars with Lilou Besson of France.